uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 Each update period cannot overlap the previous one, for example:

 Update 1 – 6 April to 1 May is accepted<br />
-Update 2 - 2 May to 31 May is accepted<br />
+Update 2 – 2 May to 31 May is accepted<br />
-Update 3 – 28 May to 6 June is rejected because it overlaps the previous updates
+Update 3 – 28 May to 6 June is rejected because it overlaps with previous updates

 ## Submit Annual updates for SE and Property businesses